 Individuals receiving free (or reduced-cost) room and board may see their SSI benefits reduced by as much as one-third.
 (For the details on what's called in-kind income and in-kind maintenance and support, see our article how in-kind income and support affect your SSI payment.)

 Some SSI recipients get around this by saying that the free room and board is a loan, rather than a gift.
 The best way to show this, so that SSA does count the free room and board against you, is to sign a contract promising to repay the value of what is received.
 This contract should be signed by the SSI applicant and the person providing the room and board, and it should be submitted to Social Security as soon as possible after you apply for benefits.

 Some states pay an additional monthly amount to SSI recipients.
 This amount not only affects how much money you'll receive each month, but whether you'll qualify for SSI in your state.
 See our article on SSI state supplements for more information.

-Finally, note that Social Security looks at your assets in addition to your income to determine SSI eligibility, and it probably comes as no surprise that some assets, such as the house you live in, the car you drive, and many household goods and personal items, are not counted.
+Finally, note that Social Security looks at your assets in addition to your income to determine SSI eligibility, and it probably comes as no surprise that some assets are not counted, such as the house you live in, the car you drive, and many household goods and personal items.